Editing, printing and sharing the photos, too

 The books are right for you if:

-- It’s either an iPhone (from Apple) or one of the many different phones using Android (including the Samsung range, Sony Xperia phones, phones from LG and many others)
+- It’s either an iPhone (from Apple) or one of the many different phones using Android (including the Samsung range, Google Pixel, Sony Xperia phones, phones from LG and many others).

-- You either use it already to take pictures or think it’d be a good idea – whether as a replacement for your main camera or maybe simply so you can take photos even when you haven’t thought to bring your camera with you.
+- You either use it already to take pictures or think it’d be a good idea to learn how to use it properly.

 As I said, in short they cover how to take the photos, the different settings to use (or to avoid), how to print the photos and get good results (at home or at a photo printing company), how to do basic editing, how to share the photos with other people without getting into a pickle and a few other bits.